ajknol/cf-buildpack-r/README.md

-## Cloudfoundry R 3.3.1 Shiny Buildpack
+# Cloudfoundry R 3.3.1 Shiny Buildpack
 Forked from https://github.com/beibeiyang/cf-buildpack-r.
 Cloud Foundry R 3.3.1 Shiny buildpack which allows for installation of OS libs.

 ## Aptfile
-Updated with Aptfile to allow for installation of OS libs.
+Place Aptfile in root dir with required OS libs on each line.

+## Pipfile
+Place Aptfile in root dir with required Python packages on each line.